 4 Months after Conviction

-If you’re convicted of a second DUI charge less than 10 years after your first, you may petition the court for a restricted license.
-Generally this happens 4 months after your conviction.
+If you’re convicted of your second DUI charge in 10 years, you can still apply for a restricted license.

 1 Year after Conviction